hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

 ## 10. Security Considerations / Recommendations

+This module includes several security-related configurations that should be carefully reviewed and adjusted for production environments.

 1.  **Network ACLs (NACLs)**:
-   - Rules are stateless; you must define rules for both inbound and outbound traffic.
-   - The private NACL allows outbound HTTPS to `0.0.0.0/0` to enable the NAT Gateway functionality.
-   - Restrict the `ssh_allowed_cidr` variable in production environments.
+    *   The Public NACL rules are permissive by default to allow for ease of use in development environments. **These should be tightened for production.**
+    *   **Inbound HTTP/HTTPS from `0.0.0.0/0`**: This is required for public-facing ALBs but exposes the entire subnet.
+For resources that do not need public inbound access, use private subnets.
+    *   **Inbound Ephemeral Ports from `0.0.0.0/0`**: The rule `public_inbound_ephemeral` allows return traffic from any source.
+This is overly permissive and should be restricted if possible.
+    *   **Outbound `0.0.0.0/0`**: The public outbound NACL allows all traffic to all destinations.
+For a more secure posture, restrict this to only necessary protocols and destinations.

+2.  **Public IP Assignment**:
+    *   Public subnets are configured with `map_public_ip_on_launch = true`.
+This means any EC2 instance launched in a public subnet will get a public IP address.
+    *   **Recommendation**: For production, consider setting this to `false` and using a bastion host or AWS SSM Session Manager for administrative access to instances, reducing the public attack surface.

-2. **Flow Logs Security**:
+3.  **Flow Logs Security**:
-   - KMS encryption is enforced for all log data.
+    *   KMS encryption is enforced for all log data at rest.
-   - IAM roles follow the principle of least privilege.
+    *   The IAM role for Flow Logs follows the principle of least privilege.
-   - A CloudWatch alarm monitors for and alerts on log delivery failures.
+    *   A CloudWatch alarm monitors for and alerts on log delivery failures, ensuring security visibility is maintained.

-3. **NAT Gateways**:
+4.  **NAT Gateways**:
-   - For production, use the highly-available setup (`single_nat_gateway = false`) to avoid a single point of failure.
+    *   For production environments, always use the highly-available setup (`single_nat_gateway = false`) to avoid a single point of failure for outbound internet connectivity from private subnets.
-   - Be aware that NAT Gateways incur costs (per hour and per GB processed).
+    *   Be aware that NAT Gateways incur costs per hour and per gigabyte of data processed.

-4. **Default Security Group**: The module locks down the default SG by removing all rules, forcing the explicit use of custom security groups for all resources.
+5.  **Default Security Group**:
+    *   The module intentionally locks down the default security group by removing all ingress and egress rules.
+This forces the explicit definition of all required traffic via custom security groups, adhering to a "deny by default" security posture.

 ---

 ## 11. Conditional Resource Creation

 - **NAT Gateways**: `aws_eip` and `aws_nat_gateway` resources are created only if `enable_nat_gateway` is set to `true`.
-- **CloudWatch Alarms for Flow Logs**: Created only if `sns_topic_arn` is provided.
+- **CloudWatch Alarms for Flow Logs**: Created only if a non-null `sns_topic_arn` is provided.

 ---

 ## 12. Best Practices

 1. **High Availability**: For production workloads, create subnets in multiple Availability Zones and set `single_nat_gateway = false` for resilient outbound connectivity.
-2. **Security**: Regularly review NACL rules and restrict `ssh_allowed_cidr` to known IP ranges.
+2. **Security**: Regularly review NACL rules.
 Monitor VPC Flow Logs for suspicious activity.
 3. **Scalability**: Use a logical naming convention for your subnet maps (e.g., "1a", "1b") to keep routing and associations clear.
+4. **Least Privilege**: Always start with the most restrictive NACL and security group rules possible and only open up traffic as needed.

 ---